moccalotto/kaos/_rulebook/main.md

 You can see more about races [here]({{ '/rulebook/races/' | prepend: site.baseurl }}).

 ## Skills
 Skills have a *base score* and a *max score* that depend on the attribute scores of the character.
-All characters start with *base score* in all their skills.
+Characters start with *base score* in all their skills.
-In addition to that, they get a number of *skill points* to increase their skill scores.
+Depending on the race chosen, all characters get a number of *Skill Points* to further increase their skill scores.
 Skill can never have a score higher than its *max score*.

 > The *Acrobatics* skill has a base score of STR ÷ 2 and a max score of STR + TOU.